So you have written a book. Congratulations!

 So your family doesn’t care about the historical holes in your memoir?

 Well, if factual accuracy and substance are not primary concerns, an editor can still be useful to the self-published author.
 When you look back at your work, you’ll want a product in which you can take pride.
 Simply put, that means no typos.
 We’ve all read blogs rife with misspellings or incomplete thoughts.
 The writers would’ve avoided this if they’d had an editor.
 Make yourself look smart and get an editor who can tighten loose punctuation and straighten twisted grammar.
 Don’t know the difference between “affect” and “effect,” “assure” and “ensure”?
-Don’t worry—your editor will!
-An expert editor can polish your written projects to gleaming trophies should you make the right choice in your publishing journey.
+Don’t worry—your copy editor will!
+An expert copy editor can polish your written projects to gleaming trophies should you make the right choice in your publishing journey.